eugene-mindset/personal-site/README.md

 # personal-site

 Making a website to act as an online resume/portfolio.
-Located at [here](https://eugene-mindset.github.io/personal-site/index.html) for now
+Located at [here](https://eugene-mindset.github.io/personal-site/index.html) for now.

 ## Goals